Sanders wins Nevada caucuses, takes national Democratic lead

 Only Biden, Buttigieg and Steyer were still in the state when news of Sanders’ victory was announced.

-Sanders and Klobuchar spent the night in Super Tuesday states, and Buttigieg was headed to a third, Virginia.
-Warren, who began Saturday in Las Vegas, was to finish the day in Washington state, which hosts its election on March 10 but has already begun offering early voting.
+Sanders and Klobuchar spent the night in Super Tuesday states.
+And Warren, who began Saturday in Las Vegas, was to finish the day in Washington state, which hosts its election on March 10 but has already begun offering early voting.

-Peoples and Slodysko reported from Washington.
-Associated Press writers Alexandra Jaffe in Washington, Christina A. Cassidy in Atlanta and Yvonne Gonzalez, Ken Ritter and Nicholas Riccardi in Nevada contributed to this report.
+Peoples and Jaffe reported from Washington.
+Associated Press writer Christina A. Cassidy in Atlanta, Ken Ritter and Nicholas Riccardi in Nevada and Brian Slodysko in Washington contributed to this report.